-4 Registration time frame and cost
+Registration time frame and cost

 How long does it typically take, and how much does it typically cost, to obtain a trademark registration?
+When does registration formally come into effect?
 What circumstances would increase the estimated time and cost of filing a trademark application and receiving a registration?
-What additional documentation is needed to file a trademark application?

-Approximate time frames for trademark prosecution in Russia are as follows:
+Approximate time frames for trademark registration in Russia are as follows:

-- the official filing receipt is issued within one month of the date of filing an application or sooner; - the official action is issued within 10 to 12 months of the date of filing the application (possible examiner's objections may increase the prosecution terms to about two years, depending on the circumstances of the case, number of appeal stages, etc); and - where the trademark is successfully registered, the registration certificate is issued within two months of the date of payment of the official fee for registration.
+- the official filing receipt is issued within one month of the date of filing an application or sooner; - the official action is issued within about seven to eight months of the date of filing the application (possible examiner's objections may increase the registration period to about one-and-a-half to two years, depending on the circumstances of the case, number of appeal stages, etc); and - where the trademark is successfully registered, the registration certificate is issued within two months of the date of payment of the official fee for registration.